-Buckinghamshire County Council maintains waiting lists for those children who are not offered a place and the parents ask for the child's name to be added to the waiting list.
+Buckinghamshire County Council maintains waiting lists for those children who are not offered a place, and the parents ask for the child's name to be added to the waiting list.
 The order of priority on the waiting list is the same as the list of criteria for over-subscription and does not depend on the date on which an application is received.
 No account is taken of length of time on a waiting list.
-The school periodically seeks confirmation that parents wish a child to be kept on the waiting list.